Laser frequency combs and ultracold neutrons to probe braneworlds through induced matter swapping between branes

 Finally, since in the following one is seeking for a resonant oscillatory mechanism, a first requirement is to consider a rotating magnetic vector potential as explained before.
 Such a potential can obviously be obtained from a coherent electromagnetic wave with a circular polarization.
-Indeed, we will just need to consider the magnetic vector potential $\mathbf{A}$ related to the electric and magnetic field $\mathbf{E}=-\partial \mathbf{A} /\partial t$ and $\mathbf{B=\nabla \times A}$ of the electromagnetic wave.
+In that case, the magnetic vector potential $\mathbf{A}$ is trivially related to the electric and magnetic fields through $\mathbf{E}=-\partial \mathbf{A} /\partial t$ and $\mathbf{B=\nabla \times A}$.